 LoopAuditioneer is a software I’ve written that can do a lot of things to ease sample production.
 Loops, Cues, Pitch info and a few other things can all easily be done with it.
 It’s free GNU/GPL software.
 The link will take you to my sourceforge page where you can find both the source and binaries.

-NoisePipes is another software I've written that's fairly specialized.
-It's intended for effect stops that have an attack sample and a separate release sample but no loops in the attack.
+NoisePipes is another software I’ve written that’s fairly specialized.
+It’s intended for effect stops that have an attack sample and a separate release sample but no loops in the attack.
 The software generates ODF lines to be able to use such samples in GrandOrgue.
-It's free GNU/GPL software and the link above takes you to to the source folder of NoisePipes that resides in a collection repository called grandorgue-odf on GitHub.
-Compiled binary file for Linux here (you need to have wxWidgets and libsndfile packages installed too), and for Windows here.
+It’s free GNU/GPL software and the link above takes you to to the source folder of NoisePipes that resides in a collection repository called grandorgue-odf on GitHub.
+A small compiled binary file TGZ package from Ubuntu 20.04 for Linux here (you need to have wxWidgets and libsndfile packages installed too), a larger AppImage for Linux here that contain everything needed to run the program and a ZIP package for Windows here.

 The GitHub repository grandorgue-odf contains different tools that help with ODF creation for GrandOrgue.
 Maybe you can find something that suits your needs there.

 Nick Appletons NoiseReduce is a software that works wonders with otherwise impossible samples.
-All my samples are processed with it and I think it's not to much to say that without this software the scene of free samplesets for GrandOrgue would look quite different indeed!
-The link takes you to Nicks webpages for NoiseReduce.
+Sadly it’s not available for download anymore, contact Nick Appleton to inquire about the possibility of getting it.
+All my samples are processed with it and I think it’s not to much to say that without this software the scene of free samplesets for GrandOrgue would look quite different indeed!
+This link takes you to Nicks blog.